billy-le/fullstack-workshop/steps/step-19-using-the-put-method-with-postman/README.md

 ### Step

-1. This is going to be our code for updating our code:
+1. This is going to be our code for updating our code inside `server.js`:

     ```
     app.put('/:itemId', (req, res) => {